jeamon/web-based-jobs-worker-service/README.md

 unique id.
 Same approach to check the status.
 You can even view all submitted jobs status.
 Finally, you can submit a single command and wait until its execution ends in order to view its result output immediately.
 Each start of the worker creates a folder to host all three logs files (web requests - jobs - jobs deletion).
+There is a single log where the worker will persist its standard output and standard error - worker dot log.
 Please feel free to have a look at the [usage section](#usage) for examples.